Ryax versus other similar tools¶

 While Ryax is also able to automate this kind of interaction it further provides features dedicated to the creation of backends, like the ability to create APIs.

 Putting a backend in production means automating the execution of your code.
-Behind this also comeas all packaging, building, distributing, connecting, orchestrating, and monitoring for that code.
-Ryax does all of that for you :-).
+Behind this also comes all packaging, building, distributing, connecting, orchestrating, and monitoring.
+Ryax does it all for free :-).